NathanSass/Resume/README.md

 ## Work Experience
 ### RideArgo.com, San Francisco, California
 Designer & Developer, May 2016 - August 2016
-- Ride argo is a 4 person startup focused on making it easier to book charter busses.
+- Ride argo is a 4 person startup focused on improving the experience for booking charter busses.
 - Shaped the product and brought it to marketplace.
 - Designed and developed screens & flows for users charter buses.